Loathly lady: "The Wife of Bath's Tale"

 The tale told by The Wife of Bath in Geoffrey Chaucer's The Canterbury Tales is one of the most prominent examples of the loathly lady motif.
 The story begins during the rule of King Arthur over the Isle of Britain.
-It was a time when the people of the Isle of Britain were terrorized by friars who raped women.
-Instead of getting the women pregnant like the incubus did in the past, the Friars solely brought shame upon them without impregnating them.
+According to the Wife, it was a magical time, unlike, she alleges, the present day in which lecherous friars like the one in the pilgrims' company lurk in the woods and often sexually assault women, bringing shame upon them without impregnating them (ll.
+874-881).
 The plot of the story begins when a Knight of King Arthur's court rapes a young woman when he is overpowered by his lust for her.
 The King and his court then come to the conclusion that decapitation is a punishment fit for the crime at hand; however, the decision is intercepted by the Queen and women of the court before it can be executed.
 The women persuade the King to grant him another chance on one condition.
 They propose that if the Knight can find what women desire most from their partners and report it back to them in time, then the Knight will keep his head.
 King Arthur then proceeds to accept the women's punishment and grants the knight this second chance.
 The Knight quickly seizes this opportunity and sets out on a journey that becomes more difficult than he first anticipated.
 Early in his quest the Knight comes to realize that each woman he questions seems to give him a different answer than the last.
 As the Knight's time begins to run out, he comes across a group of young women dancing and sets out to question them as well.
-But as the Knight draws near, to his dismay, the group vanishes and turns into a "loathly" old woman (a hag), who offers to help him with his dilemma.
+But as the Knight draws near, to his dismay, the group vanishes and turns into a loathly old woman (a hag), who offers to help him with his dilemma.
 The old woman joins the Knight on his quest back and aids him in giving the answer to the women of the court.
 Together, the Knight and the Loathly Lady tell the women of the court that women desire sovereignty the most in their love life: women want to be treated as equal partners in their love relationships.
 The Wife of Bath continues with her tale and says that the loathly woman asks the knight to marry her in return for helping him.
 The knight submits to the hag's request although he pleads for her to take his material wealth instead.
 They marry and consummate the marriage that very night.
 When the old woman realizes how unhappy the Knight is she asks him why he is so sorrowful and he tells her that he is unhappy to have married such an unattractive wife.
 The wife responds to this comment by giving the Knight a choice: either he can have an old, unattractive, yet loyal wife or a young and beautiful wife that will be unfaithful to him.
 The knight decides to let his wife choose, and she transforms instead into a wife both beautiful and loyal, because he gave her the sovereignty to choose.